MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/query-xml.md

 - The XML file name or Block of XML that you want to search.

-- The query you will use to perform the search.
+- The query you'll use to perform the search.

 Use the following information to configure the Query XML activity.